Challenges and stressors always present right and wrong ways to go forward

 Attract and retain a quality workforce

 Success depends on having the best talent in place for now and for the future.
-It’s can be an important competitive advantage.
+It can be an essential competitive advantage.
 But, it means looking at the quality, not the quantity, in your current and future people.

 Today good employees are demanding a flexible working environment.
 They want to work from their home, the beach or the customers’ premises and work at any time of the day or night.
 Technology and communications make this possible as businesses become more and more virtual.
-Happy families lead to happier employees and it is the mobility that makes the work/life balance practical and affordable.
+Happy families lead to more satisfied employees, and it is the mobility that makes the work/life balance practical and affordable.

 Analytics provides a basis for improving decision-making

-You need to know what is going right and just as importantly, what is going wrong, in order to uncover ideas and opportunities.
+You need to know what is going right and just as importantly, what is going wrong, to uncover ideas and opportunities.
 Ideas and opportunities for both your customers and your business.
-The ‘Business Health Check’ and the old SWOT analysis are important tools.
-The SWOT analysis was one of the very first tools I learned about and today is still one of the most useful analytical tools.
+The ‘Business Health Check’ and the old SWOT analysis are essential tools.
+The SWOT analysis was one of the very first tools I learned about, and today is still one of the most useful analytical tools.

 Metrics give you a choice.
-To find out what is really going on, or to keep in touch with what is happening in the marketplace.
+To find out what is going on or to keep in touch with what is happening in the marketplace.
 If you are closing your eyes to reality, a good set of metrics can help you to open them and respond more decisively.

 A choice framework can move you to a new level of operations

 The following model gives you four distinct choices.
-Zero repositioning should in almost all cases not be one of them.
+Zero repositionings should in almost all cases, not be one of them.

 Avoiding dependence or risk the business

-For many businesses, especially those with a small number of employees, client dependence and supplier dependence can cause huge challenges.
-If a business depends on a single customer, or supplier for more than half its income, that should immediately raise a red flag.
-If that’s the case, the business is totally reliant on the one client or supplier to stay operational and profitable.
+For many businesses, especially those with a small number of employees, client dependence and supplier dependence can cause enormous challenges.
+If a company depends on a single customer, or supplier for more than half its income, that should immediately raise a red flag.
+If that’s the case, the business is reliant on the one client or supplier to stay operational and profitable.
 Diversifying your client and supplier base needs to be a priority if growth and stability are also goals.

 Modern marketing needs to be a top priority

-Marketing is changing fast and business will be wise to consider these changes as they plan for their future.
+Marketing is changing fast, and business will be wise to consider these changes as they plan for their future.
 First, there will be a need to be increasingly skilled in the use of technology and marketing platforms.
-The creative side of marketing is critically important in developing clever marketing campaigns that work.
+The creative side of marketing is critically important in developing smart marketing campaigns that work.

 Smaller businesses have more potential for success than ever.
-The more significant successes will go to businesses that have a flexible and effective online strategy.
-A strategy that can rapidly respond to changing requirements of decerning customers.
+The more significant achievements will go to companies which have a flexible and effective online strategy.
+A strategy which can rapidly respond to changing requirements of decerning customers.
 Social media is causing more and more people to get their recommendations from others online.
 Businesses that have a significant online presence will be at the forefront of lead generation.
 Marketing will increasingly involve things like the following:

-- Competitive advantages are important to any competitive business.
+- Competitive advantages are essential to any competitive business

-What is having the greatest impact on smaller businesses is the ability to scale very quickly by using technology.
-Smaller businesses used to be thought of as local mom-and-pop shops.
+What is having the most significant impact on smaller businesses is the ability to scale very quickly by using technology.
+Smaller enterprises used to be thought of as local mom-and-pop shops.
 But now it is possible for a small business to be at the centre of the world, selling its products worldwide overnight.
-Smaller businesses can partake in the digital revolution and expand their business more readily than larger competitors.
-By partnering, they can sell their products worldwide using online business partners, without having to figure out the logistics and making large capital investments.
+Smaller companies can partake in the digital revolution and expand their business more readily than larger competitors.
+By partnering, they can sell their products worldwide using online business partners, without having to figure out the logistics and making significant capital investments.

 Finishers are winners.
-Making good business decisions is important, but making sure that those decisions are implemented is also critical to your success.
+Making sound business decisions is essential, but making sure those decisions are implemented is also critical to your success.
 If you are action-oriented, you’re the type of person who gets things done, whether on your own or through other people.

-Clarify accountability, making certain that each person is clear on exactly what action steps they are responsible for, and by when.
+Clarify accountability, making sure each person understands precisely, what action steps they are responsible for, and by when.
 Ambiguity is the enemy of executing against any business plan.
 However, a certain amount of latitude and flexibility should be allowed.
 If there is one thing people don’t like, it’s being micro-managed.
-Allocate the tasks and allow people to decide how they will carry them out.
-This alone will greatly reduce your challenges and stressors.
+Allocate the tasks and let people decide how they will carry them out.
+It alone will significantly reduce your challenges and stressors.

 Outsourcing could be a matter of life or death

 Service providers hold the key to your outsourcing success in the digital marketplace.
 As businesses move to become more digital, opportunities are arising for service providers to play a crucial role.
-No longer can you know all there is to know about your business, its product mix and the marketplace.
-This is why smart businesses are outsourcing everything that is not their core business and they are enjoying a more stress-free business.
+No longer can you know all there is to know about your business, its product mix and the marketplace?
+It is why smart companies are outsourcing everything that is not their core business, and they are enjoying a more stress-free business.

 If you are concentrating on the day-to-day activities, the ones you should be outsourcing, you can look forward to slow-to-no growth.
 If you are trying to do it all because you don’t want to pay someone else to do something you can do, you are the problem in growing your dream business.